-Successful completion of the requirements of this course is required in order to assist in conducting interviews and MRRs.
-Course requirements include: a) arriving on time for each day's training, b) participating in all the modules identified in this syllabus, c) completing all the assigned tasks, and d) meeting or exceeding 80% on the IRR testing.
+Successful completion of the requirements of this course is required in order to assist in conducting interviews and medical record reviews.
+Course requirements include: a) arriving on time for each day's training, b) participating in all the modules identified in this syllabus, c) completing all the assigned tasks, and e) meeting or exceeding 80% on the Inter Rater Reliability (IRR) testing.
 Due to the tight timelines involved with this project, make up sessions will not be offered.

-In order to take full advantage of our time together and to respect the work of other trainees and the teachers, we ask the following:
+In order to take full advantage of our time together and to respect the work of other trainees and the teachers, we ask the following of all participants.

-- Everyone arrive ten minutes early to ensure each day starts on time, - Everyone turn off all telephones and other electronic devices during the classes and small groups (phone calls and emails may be returned during breaks and during lunch.
-If an urgent matter comes up, please quietly leave the room to take care of the matter in a space that does not disrupt other trainees), and that - Everyone remain on site during lunch and breaks (lunch will be provided each day).
+- Arrive ten minutes early to ensure each day starts on time, - Turn off all telephones and other electronic devices during the classes and small groups (phone calls and emails may be returned during breaks and during lunch.
+If an urgent matter comes up, please quietly leave the room to take care of the matter in a space that does not disrupt other trainees), and that

+Remain on site during lunch and breaks (lunch will be provided each day).